1. When is the best time to visit North Korea?

 North Korea can now be visited all year round.
 For moderate weather, August to November and March to June would be the recommended months.
 Most visitors, however, try to coincide their visits with national holidays or celebrations.

 2. Do I need a VISA to visit North Korea?

 A VISA is required to visit North Korea except if you are traveling on a Malaysian passport or a member of the Singaporean Business Association.
 As these rules change from time to time, check with us before the trip.
 We can help travellers organise the VISA.
 All we need is a filled up application form and a clear coloured soft copy of your passport.
 You need not submit your physical passport to us.

 3. Is visiting North Korea safe?

 Despite what has been portrayed in the media, North Korea is probably one of the safest countries to visit with one of the lowest crime rates.
 Even during times of international political tensions, tourism remains unaffected.
 Tourists are warmly welcomed and well taken care of.
-As long as you listened to the guides, you would be fine.
+As long as you listened to the guides, you should be fine.
+Of course, every visitor has to feel comfortable before signing up for the trip.
 Take the chance to get to know the country and you will be surprised!

 4. What is the time difference between North Korea and Singapore?

 North Korea’s on UTC +8:30, 30 minutes faster compared to Singapore.
 This means when it is 11am in Singapore, it is 1130am in North Korea.
 China has the same timezone as Singapore.